groupdocs/reference.groupdocs.com/content/sites/groupdocs/metadata/english/java/com.groupdocs.metadata.core/cr2rootpackage/_index.md

 ---
 title: Cr2RootPackage
-second_title: GroupDocs.Signature for Java API Reference
+second_title: GroupDocs.Metadata for Java API Reference
 description: Represents an entry point to all metadata packages presented in a particular file CR2.
 type: docs
 weight: 63